New Modality Catalyst:

 Last update: February 20, 2020

 Helena Puig Larrauri is the co-director of Build Up, a social enterprise dedicated to supporting alternative infrastructures for civic engagement and peacebuilding.
-Here's more about this NewMo Catalyst.
+She co-authored an article for our first issue, "How Do We Combat Polarization Online?"

 How would you present your bio?